eminbilgen/app-theme-maintence/README.md

-That project was created by using React.
+This project was created by using React.
 It's can be created in vanilla html + css but I like react, so :p.

 Copy and type "npm start" to terminal.